MicrosoftDocs/architecture-center/docs/solution-ideas/articles/mutual-tls-deploy-aks-api-management-content.md

 Please see [Secure backend services using client certificate authentication in Azure API Management](/azure/api-management/api-management-howto-mutual-certificates) for instructions on how to configure back-end certificates on Azure API management.

 You will need to configure mTLS the [managed AKS ingress controller](/azure/aks/app-routing) as well.
 The server certificate that AKS presents to APIM can either be imported directly as a Kubernetes secret or can be accessed via a Key Vault secret.
 See the article [Set up a custom domain name and SSL certificate with the application routing add-on](/azure/aks/app-routing-dns-ssl) for details on configuring the server certificate in AKS managed ingress controller.
-Additionally, you need to perform client certificate validation in the ingress controller to validate the certificate presented by API Mangement.
-You provide the CA certificate to the AKS cluster to verify the client certificate presented by API Management.
-Additionally, annotations might need to be configured in the ingress controller to enforce client certificate validation using the CA certificate.
-For example:
+You can perform client certificate authentication in the ingress controller to validate the certificate presented by API Mangement.
+You will need to provide the CA certificate to the AKS cluster to verify the client certificate presented by API Management.
+Annotations might need to be configured in the ingress controller to enforce client certificate validation using the CA certificate.
+For more details, please see the steps for [client certificate authentication](https://kubernetes.github.io/ingress-nginx/examples/auth/client-certs/) and a [sample ingress YAML file](https://kubernetes.github.io/ingress-nginx/examples/auth/client-certs/ingress.yaml) with annotations.

-- `nginx.ingress.kubernetes.io/auth-tls-secret: ca-secret`
-- `nginx.ingress.kubernetes.io/auth-tls-verify-client: "on"`
-- `nginx.ingress.kubernetes.io/auth-tls-verify-depth: "1"`

 ## Contributors